-The Yamaha THR10 has a built in tuner which is a great little feature.
-If your just a beginner this can be a huge help as you get started with learning how to tune.
-The built in tuner will allow you to get going much quicker.
-If your not a beginner and wondering about the accuracy of the tuner, rest assured, its pretty accurate!
+The Yamaha THR10 has a built-in tuner, which is a great little feature.
+If you’re just a beginner, this can be a huge help as you get started with learning how to tune.
+The built-in tuner will allow you to get going much quicker.
+If you are not a beginner and wondering about the accuracy of the tuner, rest assured, it’s pretty accurate!

 Yamaha THR10 Sound

 Yamaha uses what they call Virtual Circuitry Modeling (VCM) as part of their models.
-The idea is that they try and replicate what is happening in a tube amp using Digital Signal Processing (DSP) and they did a pretty good job!
+The idea is that they try and replicate what is happening in a tube amp.
+While using Digital Signal Processing (DSP) and they did a pretty good job!

-The crunch with the right guitar will get you close to a Vox tone and as you increase your settings up the scale, you get right into high gain metal.
-Sort of Marshall or Boogie like in sound and feel.
+The crunch with the right guitar will get you close to a Vox tone.
+And as you increase your settings up the scale, you get right into the high-gain metal.
+Sort of Marshall or Boogie-like in sound and feel.

-One of the cool things with the amplifier is the master volume control.
-As you turn it up higher it tends to compress and almost acts like its part of the EQ.
-When the master and volume are turned right up there is a lot of bottom end available, although for some this might be a bit muddy.
+One of the cool things about the amplifier is the master volume control.
+As you turn it up higher, it tends to compress and almost acts like it’s part of the EQ.
+When the master and volume are turned right up, there is a lot of bottom end available.
+Although for some this might be a bit muddy.

-However, if your looking for some bass push, it can do it and is no slouch!
+However, if you’re looking for some bass push, it can do it and is no slouch!

-The effects on board are really nice sounding for an amplifier under $500 and are a great way to fine tune your sound!
-The controls are easy to understand once you spend some time with it, and the software allows you to set your effects as you like.
+The effects on board are really nice sounding for an amplifier under $500.
+They are a great way to fine-tune your sound!
+The controls are easy to understand once you spend some time with it.
+And the software allows you to set your effects as you like.

-Over all the sound from the THR10 is quite good and is very close to a tube amp sound!
-Its well worth the money and is an amazing little amp in both sound and function.
+The sound from the THR10 is quite good and is very close to a tube amp sound!
+It’s well worth the money and is an amazing little amp in both sound and function.

 Conclusion And Final Thoughts

-There are many great electric guitar amplifiers on the market for under $500 and the Yamaha THR10 is one of the better amplifiers you can get.
+There are many great electric guitar amplifiers on the market for under $500.
+The Yamaha THR10 is one of the better amplifiers you can get.

-The included THR software allows you to edit the effects and set up amp patches for many different types of sounds.
+The included THR software allows you to edit the effects and set up amp patches for many sounds.
 Great for those who like to tweak a great deal!
 So if you are looking for a practice or home amplifier, you will enjoy this one.

 Yamaha also makes a few different versions of the THR series amps.
-The Yamaha THR5 is smaller and has a few less options like volume control for the external input, plus a smaller price.
+The Yamaha THR5 is smaller and has fewer options.
+Things like a volume control for the external input, plus a smaller price.

-There is also the Yamaha THR10C which is made more for blues players and will not get you into higher gain territories like the THR10.
-If your not really into high gain then you might like the THR10C for its lower gain amp models.
-Its worth checking out!
+There is also the Yamaha THR10C, which is made more for blues players.
+It will not get you into higher gain territories like the THR10.
+If you’re not really into high gain, then you might like the THR10C for its lower gain amp models.
+It’s worth checking out!

-It has some great features and sounds and the output power is perfect for home practice and recording.
-Many people use this amplifier and love it for its compact size and its great sounds and functions..
-So if your interested, it’s worth taking the plunge as the price really can’t be beat for such a great amp!
+It has some great features and sounds, and the output power is perfect.
+Especially for home practice and recording.
+Many people use this amplifier and love it for its compact size and its great sounds and functions.
+So if you are interested, it’s worth taking the plunge as the price really can’t be beat for such a great amp!